She Killed in Ecstasy: Release

-She Killed in Escstacy was released on December 10, 1971 in Germany.
+She Killed in Escstacy was released on December 10, 1971, in Germany.

 The film was released on DVD in the United States by Synapse Films in 2000.
 It was subsequently re-released by Image Entertainment in 2004.
 Both versions are currently out of print.

-Severin Films released the film on April 14, 2015 for the first time on Blu-ray in the United States.
+Severin Films released the film on April 14, 2015, for the first time on Blu-ray in the United States.

 Reception

 The online film database Allmovie gave the film their lowest rating of one star out of five, but noted that "A distinctive visual style, replete with surrealistic photography by Manuel Merino, sets this film apart from scores of similar sex-horror entries flooding the market in the early 1970s."
-The assistant professor Danny Shipka of Louisiana State University, referred to the film as "one of Franco's strongest of the 70's", praising actress Soledad Miranda opining to it as the "most intense performance of her career".
+Assistant professor Danny Shipka of Louisiana State University referred to the film as "one of Franco's strongest of the 70's", praising actress Soledad Miranda for the "most intense performance of her career".
 Shipka went on to note that the film contains all the excesses of Franco's filmmaking including "stilted dialogue" and "scenes that stretch out for extra ordinary periods of time".